tf-encrypted/moose/README.md

 ## Example

-The following is a simple encrypted computation using the Python bindings:
+The following is a simple example using the Python bindings to express and evaluate an encrypted computation using replicated secret sharing:

 ```python
 import numpy as np